jyguyomarch/awesome-productivity/README.md

 ### Task Management

 - [Any.do](http://www.any.do/) – Simple interface, packed with features, currently the favorite to-do list manager at [Lifehacker](http://lifehacker.com/5924093/five-best-to-do-list-managers).
-Anydo
-- [Hitask](https://hitask.com) – Easy Project and Task Management for Teams	Hitask
+- [Hitask](https://hitask.com) – Easy Project and Task Management for Teams.
 - [OmniFocus](https://www.omnigroup.com/omnifocus) – A Getting Things Done based task manager for Mac OS X and iOS.
-OmniFocus
 - [Pomolectron](https://github.com/amitmerchant1990/pomolectron) - A pomodoro app for your menubar/tray.
-Pomolectron
 - [Remember the Milk](https://www.rememberthemilk.com) – Great at managing tags for to-dos and location based tasks.
-Remember the Milk
 - [Taskade](https://taskade.com) – Simple and collaborative task lists for teams.
-Taskade
 - [Taskwarrior](http://taskwarrior.org/) – An open source command line task manager.
 Flexible, fast, efficient, and unobtrusive.
-Taskwarrior
 - [Timing](https://timingapp.com/) – Automatic time and productivity tracking for Mac.
 Helps you stay on track with your work and ensures no billable hours get lost if you are billing hourly.
-Timing
 - [Todo.txt](http://todotxt.com/) – Tired of having complicated apps to organize your tasks?
 Todo.txt is a technique that uses a single `.txt` file to help you get the job done.
-Todo
 - [Todoist](https://todoist.com/) – Powerful and cross-platform productivity tool.
-Todoist
 - [Topydo](https://www.topydo.org) - A powerful todo list application using the todo.txt format, positioned between todo.txt CLI and Taskwarrior.
-Topydo
 - [Trello](https://trello.com) – Kanban method task board.
-Trello
 - [Wunderlist](https://www.wunderlist.com/) – Cross-platform, desktop and mobile to-do list manager with apps for iOS and Android, Windows, OS X, and Linux.
-Wunderlist

 ### Habit Trackers